Mitranim/alder/docs/html/state.md

 This means you need some place to store your application data, and some way to notify views about changes.

-The recommended way to manage state in Alder is with
+The recommended way to manage state for Alder is with
 <a href="https://github.com/Mitranim/prax" target="_blank">Prax</a>.
 It's a library for managing immutable state that provides change detection for extremely efficient view updates.
 It also helps you organise app events in a